Biaoo/wwtp-energy-prediction/MANUSCRIPT.md

 ### Data Collection and Preprocessing

 We collected operational data from 93 wastewater treatment plants (WWTPs) in the Yangtze River Delta region of China, representing diverse treatment capacities ranging from 0.2 to 67.0 × 10⁴ m³/day.
-The dataset comprised 34 variables including influent and effluent water quality parameters (COD, BOD₅, SS, NH₃-N, TN, TP), plant capacity, annual treatment volume, and annual electricity consumption as the target variable.
+The dataset comprised 34 variables including influent and effluent water quality parameters (COD, BOD₅, SS, NH₃-N, TN, TP), plant capacity, annual treatment volume, treatment process types (primary, secondary, and disinfection), and annual electricity consumption as the target variable.

 Data preprocessing involved systematic handling of detection limit values (e.g., "<4" for suspended solids) by converting them to half the detection limit.
-No missing values were observed across all features, indicating high data quality.
+Missing values in categorical process features were replaced with "Unknown" category.
 Geographic features (city, district) were excluded to prevent overfitting and improve model generalizability.
+Categorical process features were one-hot encoded, expanding the feature space from 34 to 54 variables.
 Outlier detection using the interquartile range (IQR) method identified and retained extreme but valid observations from large-scale facilities.

 ### Feature Engineering

 We developed domain-specific features to capture the complex relationships between treatment processes and energy consumption.
 Pollutant removal metrics were calculated as both absolute differences (Δ = influent - effluent) and removal rates (η = Δ/influent × 100%).
 Pollutant loads were computed as the product of influent concentrations and annual treatment volume (Load = C_in × V_annual), representing the total mass of pollutants processed.
 The plant utilization rate was derived as the ratio of actual to design capacity (λ = V_actual/(Capacity × 365)).

+Process-specific features were encoded from three categorical variables: treatment process (9 categories including A2O, AO, Oxidation Ditch, SBR, MBR, Biofilm), advanced treatment (6 categories including membrane, filtration, sedimentation), and disinfection process (5 categories including chlorine-based, UV).
+These were transformed into 22 binary features through one-hot encoding.

 An integrated efficiency metric was introduced, combining multiple removal rates: η_avg = (η_COD + η_BOD + η_SS + η_NH₃-N + η_TN + η_TP)/6.
 Energy intensity was calculated as kWh/m³ treated water to normalize consumption across different plant scales.